natapov/Binary-file-search-and-replace-in-jai/ReadMe.txt

 Use those dialogs to make sure the program is in the right directory and won't do something you didn't intend!

-Backup files are saved in the same folder as the changed files, just remove "_backup" from the end of their name to restore.
+Backup files are saved in the same folder as the changed files, just remove ".bak" from the end of their name to restore.
 This program will not touch the backup files and won't backup again if a backup already exists.

 ********************